Drug Dogs are reminders of similar

 and sought to delineate the contours of the entrapment defense.
 In Sorrells,

-in arms in the World War" (Sorrells) and successfully induced him to sell
+arms in the World War" (Sorrells) and successfully induced him to sell illicit

-illicit whiskey.
+whiskey.
 Sorrells was promptly arrested and convicted of this offense.
+Sorrells

-Sorrells was the first case in which the Supreme Court upheld the validity
+was the first case in which the Supreme Court upheld the validity of an

-of an entrapment defense.
-Later in Sherman, the Court set forth what is
+entrapment defense.
+Later in Sherman, the Court set forth what is now known

-now known as the subjective theory of entrapment.
-After noting that the
+as the subjective theory of entrapment.
+After noting that the Court firmly

-Court firmly recognized the defense of entrapment, Chief Justice Warren,
+recognized the defense of entrapment, Chief Justice Warren, writing for

-writing for the majority, stated: "The function of law enforcement is the
+the majority, stated: "The function of law enforcement is the prevention

-prevention of crime and the apprehension of criminals.
-Manifestly,
+of crime and the apprehension of criminals.
+Manifestly, that function

-that function does not include the manufacturing of crime.
-Criminal activity
+does not include the manufacturing of crime.
+Criminal activity is such that

-is such that stealth and strategy are necessary weapons in the arsenal of
+stealth and strategy are necessary weapons in the arsenal of the police

-the police officer.
-However, a different question is presented when the
+officer.
+However, a different question is presented when the criminal design

-criminal design originates with the officials of the Government, and they
+originates with the officials of the Government, and they implant in the

-implant in the mind of an innocent person the disposition to commit the
+mind of an innocent person the disposition to commit the alleged offense

 The question of whether the involvement of government